 In the following, we will be using our support for Ai-Fi SecureEmail as an example of our powerful Ai-Fi digital asset management.

-The digital content of an email address as an digital asset is simply its email address text, the ownership right of which is tied to a cryptographic key pair stored in the wallet maintained with the Ai-Fi Central mobile app.
+The digital content of an email address as an digital asset is simply its email address text, the ownership of which is tied to a cryptographic key pair stored in the wallet maintained with the Ai-Fi Central mobile app.
 Ai-Fi maintains an activity log for each email address, which is "rooted" to a Stellar account owned by Ai-Fi.
 Ai-Fi users claim their asset ownership through the email binding process, passing an email address ownership verification by Ai-Fi sending verification code to the email address and expecting the claimant returning the code correctly.
 The ownership may change hands as long as the new claimant is able to pass the verification process.
-A common case for the change of ownership is the case of a non-recoverable loss of Ai-Fi wallet (which is not really a change of ownership but key pairs).
+A common case for the change of ownership is the case of a non-recoverable loss of Ai-Fi Identity Wallet (which is not really a change of ownership but rebinding to a new key pairs).

 Logically, the activity log is a linked list:

-, where the Head is the particular Stellar account (anchor) created and owned by Ai-Fi for the express purpose of managing the email address as a SecureEmail asset, with data entry "A" indicating the Root entry for email address, say "John.Smith@gmail.com", "B" describing the first owner including of its Stellar account (the public address of one of their IDs in the Wallet), and "D" the last activity impacting the right to the asset.
+, where the Head is the particular Stellar account (anchor) created and owned by Ai-Fi for the express purpose of managing the email address as a SecureEmail asset, with data entry "A" indicating the Root entry for email address, say "John.Smith@gmail.com", "B" describing the first owner including of its Stellar account (the public address of one of their IDs in the Identity Wallet), and "D" the last activity impacting the right to the asset.
 Data entries from "A" to "D" are listed in their timestamp order.
 The collection of all the activity logs maintained by Ai-Fi, including the relevant Stellar transactions, data entries, and possibly hashes for off-chain data set extensions, constitutes the SecureEmail Root Registry.